ASU-Chwang/ASU-Chwang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Cheng Wang (Ph.D Nagoya University 2021) is a postdoctoral researcher at Nagoya University, Japan.
-His research areas are image-guided surgical navigation and deep learning-based applications, including medical and biomedical fields.
-He received Chinese Government Scholarship in 2015.
+Cheng Wang received his Ph.D. in Information Science from Nagoya University in 2021 and is currently a Postdoctoral Researcher at Nagoya University, Japan.
+His research focuses on medical and biomedical image analysis, computer vision, deep learning, and artificial intelligence for healthcare and biological applications.

+His current research includes computer-assisted intervention and bronchoscopic navigation, confocal microscopy image analysis, three-dimensional reconstruction of biological structures, plant phenotyping, and AI-based analysis of medical and biomedical images.
+He is also working on vision-language models and large multimodal models for automated medical report generation and medical visual question answering.

+He has participated in collaborative research with universities, research institutes, and industry partners in Japan and abroad.
+His research interests span medical imaging, bioimaging, surgical navigation, multimodal AI, and intelligent image analysis, with an emphasis on developing practical computational methods that can support medical, biomedical, and life-science research.